 Caipirinha is the national cocktail of Brazil.
-I created a recipe for Caipirinha Sorbet.
+I love them so much I created a recipe for Caipirinha Sorbet.
 It’s made with just 4 ingredients!
 No ice cream maker?
 That’s Ok, you can make caipirinha granita instead.

 Our daughter spent her junior year of college living and studying in Brazil.
 We visited her over the Christmas holidays and spent 2 weeks traveling around that spectacularly beautiful country.
 We visited an old mining town in the mountain region, we took the most amazing cruise on the Amazon River, visited the stunning Iguazu Falls and ended our trip in Rio de Janiero.
 Rio is known as “the beautiful city” and it truly is a beautiful and vibrant place to visit.